c4arl0s/2TheBasicsRysGitTutorial/README.md

 # [2.
 The Basics](https://github.com/c4arl0s/2TheBasicsRysGitTutorial#2-the-basics---content)

-- This module explores the fundamental Git workflow: creating a repository, staging and committing snapshots, configuring options, and viewing the state of a repository.
+This module explores the fundamental Git workflow:

+1. creating a repository,
+2. staging and committing snapshots,
+3. configuring options,
+4. viewing the state of a repository.

 # 	* [Create the example Site](https://github.com/c4arl0s/2TheBasicsRysGitTutorial#2-the-basics---content)